Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế09/09/2023

 In fact, 13% of the EU’s LNG imports still come from Russia.
-If Europe is to avoid a spike in gas prices, it will need to “pray” for mild weather across the Northern Hemisphere without major disruptions to supplies.
+If Europe is to avoid a spike in gas prices, it will need to “pray” for mild weather across the Northern Hemisphere without major disruptions to supply.

 Khủng hoảng năng lượng ở châu Âu: Quyền lực khí đốt Nga quá lớn, còn sớm để tự tin nói ‘thời kỳ tồi tệ nhất đã qua’